gatsbyjs/gatsby/packages/gatsby-source-mongodb/README.md

 ### Advanced feature

-In gatsby you have transformers, that transforms your data for example markdown into html.
+In Gatsby you have transformers, that transforms your data for example markdown into html.
 Let's say we have a markdown field in our mongoDB collection.
-Would it not be wonderfull to use these plugins to render out our content properly.
+Would it not be great to use these plugins to render out our content properly.

 Well in the gatsby-config.js file you can add the option **map**.
 With as a key the fieldname and as a value the mediatype of that field, in our case here `text\x-markdown`.